Best IBS Medication OTC Options

 Rifaximin

-Rifaximin is a prescription medication that can be used to treat diarrhea-predominant IBS caused by small intestinal bacterial overgrowth (SIBO).
+Rifaximin is a prescription medication used to treat diarrhea-predominant IBS caused by small intestinal bacterial overgrowth (SIBO).
 It is a non-absorbable antibiotic that targets and eliminates excess bacteria in the small intestine, relieving symptoms associated with SIBO.
-Rifaximin is typically taken for a short duration, and it is essential to follow the prescribed dosage and course of treatment.
+Rifaximin is typically taken for a short duration, and it is essential to follow the prescribed dosage and treatment course.

 If you have been diagnosed with SIBO and prescribed rifaximin, it is important to take the medication as directed and communicate with your healthcare professional regarding any concerns or changes in symptoms during treatment.